jaisong123/tindcord/README.md

 - Back-to-back messages from the same user are automatically chained together.
 Just reply to the latest one and the bot will see all of them.

 ### Choose any LLM
-llmcord supports remote models from:
+tindcord supports remote models from:
 - [OpenAI API](https://platform.openai.com/docs/models)
 - [xAI API](https://docs.x.ai/docs/models)
 - [Mistral API](https://docs.mistral.ai/getting-started/models/models_overview)